telerik/ajax-docs/controls/ziplibrary/functionality/compression-settings.md

 Deflate settings are used for compressing data using a combination of the LZ77 algorithm and Huffman coding.

->tip You can find more information on the Deflate data compression algorithm[here](http://en.wikipedia.org/wiki/DEFLATE).
+>tip You can find more information on the Deflate data compression algorithm [here](http://en.wikipedia.org/wiki/DEFLATE).
 >